• Skip to primary navigation

 • ×

-Here’s a vegan version of a Filipino noodle dish that’s made with sotanghon, pancit bihon, tofu, vegetables, and savory sauce.
-It’s so delicious, healthy, and a crowd-pleaser dish for any occasion!
+Here's a vegan twist on the Filipino noodle dish Bam-i Pancit!
+This flavorful recipe features sotanghon, pancit bihon, tofu, and fresh vegetables all tossed in a savory sauce.
+It's delicious, healthy, and perfect for any occasion!

 Looking for more Filipino Noodle Recipes?
 Try my Filipino Spaghetti, Kalabasa Noodle Pasta (Pumpkin Pasta), or my Easiest Ever Pancit!